 Not every material is suitable for laser engraving.
 Here are the materials that are most suitable for laser engraving.

-- Marble and granite: Black marble and granite are two of the most popular materials for photo laser engraving projects.
-They have awesome contrast capabilities that produce beautiful black and white photo-engravings.
+Black marble and granite are two of the most popular materials for photo laser engraving projects.
+They have awesome contrast capabilities that produce beautiful black and white photo engravings.

-Tips and tricks of laser engraving a photo
+Tips for best results when laser engraving a photo

 If you are interested in tips for laser engraving anything, then you may want to refer to our other article that addresses this in more detail.
 Here is the link.
 But if you are just interested in laser engraving photos on various materials, here are some tips and tricks that will make your life easier.